-3rd-year Electronic Engineering graduate student, Md Sahab Uddin, won the Poster Award at 81th symposium on semiconductors and integrated circuits technology 2017.
+3rd-year graduate student, Md Sahab Uddin, won the Poster Award at 81th symposium on semiconductors and integrated circuits technology 2017.

-Md Sahab Uddin (3rd year, Electronic Engineering, Graduate School of Engineering and Science)
+Md Sahab Uddin (3rd year, Functional Control Systems, Graduate School of Engineering and Science)

 Prof. Kazuyoshi Ueno（Department of Electronic Engineering)